Photo Essay: Excavating the “Everyday Past” in Cambodia

 A bas-relief from the Bayon temple depicting the decapitated heads of the rebel leaders from Malyang being presented to King Jayavarman VII

 Bas-relief from the Bayon temple depicting the decapitated heads of the rebel leaders from Malyang being presented to King Jayavarman VII.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 Maps of the empire depict an unbroken blob that, at its height during Jayavarman VII’s reign, spanned most of mainland Southeast Asia.
 However, events like the Malyang rebellion remind us that Angkor was not a monolith and that some provincial zones may not have wished to be part of Angkor.